Okay, gals, we need to talk about getting the right breast pump.

 The downside to the Spectra is that the accessories and bottles it comes with are not the greatest.
 The system comes with two sets of 2 flanges (24 & 28mm), tubing and valves, etc., as well as two wide neck bottles.
 Neither model comes with a bag/tote.
 Lastly, the S1 and S2 are not compatible with normal, non-wide neck bottles or Medela bottles; however, there is the option to purchase adapters for use with Medela parts.

-All in all, this pump has everything most pumping moms need, and the price is right.
-Thus, if you are paying out-of-pocket, the Spectra S1 and S2 are our economy picks.
+All in all, this pump has everything most pumping mothers need, and the price is right.

 Also available: Spectra 9Plus ~$180

 The 9Plus is Spectra’s portable breast pump offering, and it’s pretty dec.
 It’s not recommended as a primary pump (primarily because it has fewer settings and less powerful suction than the S1 and the S2), but it could be nice to have around, depending on your situation.

 The 9Plus is cordless and rechargeable; it weighs about 1/2 pound and is roughly the size of a passport.
 You can fit it in your back pocket easily and — with a pumping bra — walk around, do work, make dinner, etc. Spectra’s in-house lactation consultants tell us it’s best for moms who already have an established milk supply and want something for on-the-go and/or travel.
 If you know you like Spectra pumps and want something portable as a secondary pump, this might be a great fit.

 Ameda Mya ~$257